krisarmstrong/seed/docs/internal/HARDWARE_PHASE4_PLAN.md

 ---

-_Disclosure: LuminetIQ participates in affiliate programs.
+_Disclosure: The Seed participates in affiliate programs.
 Purchases through these links support the project at no extra cost to you.
 We only recommend hardware we've tested and documented._
 ```